Write a little about yourself. Just a paragraph will do.

 just might go.

 I’m generally looking for a more serious relationship.
 Not rushing

-into anything, but I’m paying more attention to how someone might
+into anything, but I’m paying a little more attention to how

 Just FYI - I have two non-negotiable deal breakers: